MexicanSocietyUoB/Seminars/_posts/2017-11-10-jorge-bouchot.md

   - Distribution of Earnings
 ---

-Jorge Bouchot, four year PhD student in Economics, talked about ""
+Jorge Bouchot, four year PhD student in Economics, talked about "The implications of the 2012 minimum wage rise on the Mexican labour market"

-His presentation is titled as "The implications of the 2012 minimum wage rise on the Mexican labour market" and it is available [here](https://github.com/MexicanSocietyUoB/seminars/blob/master/assets/slides/~/slides.pdf)
+His presentation is available [here](https://github.com/MexicanSocietyUoB/seminars/blob/master/assets/slides/jbouchot112017/slides.pdf)

 ## Abstract